christophhagen/BinaryCodable/README.md

  #### Other property wrappers

- There are additional wrappers that can be applied to properties, but these are only useful when encoding in [protobuf-compatible format](#protobuf-compatibility).
+ There is an additional `SignedValue` wrapper, which is only useful when encoding in [protobuf-compatible format](ProtobufSupport.md#signed-integers).

 ### Options